When Distributions Shifts: Causal Generalization for Low-Resource Languages

 \section{Introduction}

-Machine learning (ML) models have achieved remarkable success in diverse natural language processing (NLP) applications, yet their effectiveness largely depends on the assumption that training and test data are independently and identically distributed (i.i.d.).
-In practice, data distributions often shift across time, geography, and linguistic context, leading to significant performance degradation on unseen domains.
-This problem is especially acute in low-resource settings, where data scarcity and linguistic variation limit the ability of models to generalize robustly\cite{liu2021towards}
+Machine learning models have achieved notable success in natural language processing, but their effectiveness relies on the assumption that training and test data are identically distributed.
+In practice, data distributions shift across time, geography, and linguistic contexts, leading to performance degradation on unseen domains.
+This challenge is severe in low-resource settings.
+In a study conducted by \citet{adebara2025sahara}, they introduced the ``Sahara" benchmark for African NLP and showed that out of 517 African languages in their benchmark, only 45 languages were present in more than one dataset, with most appearing only in basic language identification tasks.
+Such extreme data sparsity and fragmentation make it infeasible to rely on scale alone, amplifying the impact of distribution shifts and the need for domain generalization methods that can learn invariant representations under limited and heterogeneous data conditions \cite{eberhard2021ethnologue,joshi2020state,rescue2021translated,oyebola2023attitudes}.

-Domain generalization (DG) seeks to mitigate this challenge by learning representations that remain invariant across multiple source domains without direct access to the target distribution.
-Within DG, causal inference provides a principled foundation: by focusing on stable cause–and–effect relationships, models can identify invariant mechanisms that hold under interventions or domain shifts\cite{sheth2022domaingeneralizationcausal}.
-Causal modeling aims to capture the underlying generative processes common to all domains, thereby improving robustness when faced with distributional changes.